-Our purpose is to excite students about their future aspirations, to inform them of the range of opportunities available, and to provide the means to explore them.
-Good careers education provides students with the knowledge and skills necessary to make successful transitions to the next stages of their lives.
+Our purpose is to excite you about your future aspirations, to inform you of the range of opportunities available, and to provide the means to explore them.
+Good careers education provides you with the knowledge and skills necessary to make successful transitions to the next stages of your lives.

-Careers education is shared in a variety of ways - including through the academic curriculum, PSHCE lessons, review tutor programme, Enrichment days, Values days, assemblies, and trips.
+Careers education is shared in a variety of ways - including through the academic curriculum, PSHCE lessons, review tutor programme, Enrichment days, Values days, assemblies and trips.